AdhvikJ/AFont/README.md

 Made by Curious Adhvik.

 # Installation Instructions
-1) Install Git if you haven't already.
+1) Install Git and Python ver.
+3.14.2 if you haven't already.
 2) Run this code in your terminal:
 ```bash
 git clone https://github.com/AdhvikJ/AFont.git